aldesantis/nanoc-skeleton/README.md

 ## Authors

-nanoc-skeleton is developed and mainatained by [Alessandro Desantis](http://alessandro1997.github.io).
+nanoc-skeleton is developed and mantained by [Alessandro Desantis](http://alessandro1997.github.io).

 ## License